Sergio-Puno/API-Project-SocialNetwork/README.md

 There are two options when it comes to integrating with your database, you can either use a lightweight direct connection making use of raw SQL strings to perform CRUD operations, or you can make use of something called an ORM (Object Relational Mapping).

-An example ORM would be the Python package `SQLAlchemy`
+An example ORM would be the Python package `SQLAlchemy` which offers us the ability to model out our database tables within Python and use built in functions to perform our queries.

 ### Storing Sensitive Data